emads22/eminem-lyric-package/docs/index.md

-# Eminem Lyric
+# eminem_lyric

 ## Overview
-Welcome to the documentation for the **Eminem Lyric** Python package!
+Welcome to the documentation for the **eminem_lyric** Python package!
 This document provides an overview of the package, installation instructions, usage examples, and other relevant information.
-The package is based on the [lyrics.ovh API](https://lyrics.ovh/), ensuring reliable access to accurate Eminem lyrics.
+The package is based on the [lyrics.ovh API](https://lyrics.ovh/), ensuring reliable access to accurate eminem_lyric.

 ## Installation
-You can install the Eminem Lyric package via pip:
+You can install the eminem_lyric package via pip:

 ```bash
 pip install eminem_lyric